 Best Budget: Nip + Fab Glycolic Fix Daily Cleansing Pads

 As a renowned favorite for many (including Kylie Jenner), there’s not much else that can be said about these much-loved exfoliating pads.
-Pre-soaked in a 2.8 percent concentration of glycolic and acid, they are gentle enough for daily use.
+Pre-soaked in a 2.8 percent concentration of glycolic acid, they are gentle enough for daily use.
 The pads also contain witch, hazel, hyaluronic acid, and blue daisy for a moisturizing, soothing exfoliator that won’t leave your skin stripped dry.

 Best Drugstore: Thayer’s Blemish Clearing Pads